Stack consolidation · Deep analysis

 Copper lives in Gmail; HubSpot lives in its own UI.
 Copper is lean and relationship-focused; HubSpot is broad with marketing + service.
 Running both means departments picked differently and never reconciled.

-CRM overlap is the highest-recovery consolidation pattern in 100k+ scans.
+CRM overlap is the highest-recovery consolidation pattern in 100k+ simulated stacks.

 Which one to keep — by team profile